 Emma is a senior at El Dorado High School.
 This is her second year on the Youth Commission.
 She is passionate about serving the community.

 Community Affairs Officer

-Avery is a freshman at Charter University Prep who is excited to help promote wellness and connection throughout our community.
+Avery is a sophomore at Charter University Prep who is excited to help promote wellness and connection throughout our community.
 She is a passionate dancer, and is looking forward to making positive changes to benefit the wellness of the El Dorado County Youth.
-This is her first year on the Youth Commission.
+This is her second year on the Youth Commission.

-Lauryn is a freshman at Oak Ridge High School and is excited to be apart of the Youth Commission for her first year.
+Lauryn is a sophomore at Oak Ridge High School and is excited to be apart of the Youth Commission for her second year.
 She is hoping to see students connect with mental health resources in the community.
 She looks forward to making a positive impact on the community through the Youth Commission.